open-ephys/gui-docs/source/Developer-Guide/Open-Ephys-Plugin-API/index.rst

     Record-Engines
     File-Sources

-In addition, some general features of the plugin API are covered below:
+Some general features of the plugin API are covered below:

 Logging
 #########

 When plugins need to log information, they should ideally use the GUI's built-in logger class, defined in :code:`Utils.h`.
-This is preferred to calling :code:`std::cout` or `printf`, because the logger class will (optionally) print output to the console as well as to a log file that is created each time the GUI is run.
+This is preferred to calling :code:`std::cout` or `printf`, because the logger class will print output to the console as well as to a log file that is created each time the GUI is run.

 The two primary methods are: